10 Credit Card Myths Debunked by a Finance Expert (With 830+ Credit Score)

 Credit Cards Are Only for Big Purchases

-Some people think credit cards should only be used for significant expenses.
-This myth can limit the benefits you can get from using credit cards for everyday purchases.
+Some people think credit cards should only be used for major expenses.
+That’s another outdated credit card myth that limits how much value you can get from using them.

 Use credit cards for everyday purchases.
 Track spending through monthly statements.
 Redeem rewards for routine expenses.